However, Hawes isn't like other members of his class. He's not even close to being ready to make a decision.

 Could a kid from Seattle really leave the area with the hoops rebirth that the Huskies are experiencing?
 Wouldn't it be hard to leave the West Coast?
 "That's something, going away, that's part of the experience … growing up," Hawes said.
 "It would be difficult but it wouldn't make or break the situation."

 Hawes will be getting plenty of attention come September.
-At this rate, with so many elite players commmiting early, he'll be one of the only prominent national prospects still uncommitted, but he's set on doing it his way, learning about the schools and going through the process and you can't blame him for taking that approach.
+At this rate, he'll be one of the only guys left but he's committed to doing it his way, learning about the schools and going through the process and you can't blame him for taking that approach.
 After all, the system was originally intended to work this way, we've just been slowly turning up the recruiting calendar each year.